Covered Wages by Industry

 The Vermont Wage Distribution table provides wage rates

-across all occupations in the Occupational Employment Survey.
+across all occupations reported at Occupational Employment and Wages.

 presents a point-in-time snapshot of benefits currently offered by private employers in Vermont.